 1) Create a Budget

 It may seem obvious and like common sense, but the best starting point to enforce less spending is to create a budget.
-Apps like Mint stand out for their ability to help you track what you are spending so you can create a budget according to your specific lifestyle.
+Budgeting tools like Mint stand out for their ability to help you track what you are spending so you can create a budget according to your specific lifestyle.

 Whichever is harder for you is the method you should try to do all of your shopping with!
 That will help you to cut down on extra spending and force you to think twice before you buy each item, whether a gift or essential.